 Robert qualified in 1989 from Plymouth School of Podiatry.
 He initially worked for the NHS in Leicester for 12 years, whilst also running a private practice in Loughborough.
 During this period, he gained experience in different aspects of podiatry: general skin care and dermatology; care of the ‘high risk’ foot, particularly in patients with diabetes; nail surgery and other minor surgical soft tissue procedures.

-ITEC qualified in Swedish massage, Reflexology, Indian Head Massage and Anatomy and Physiology.
+ITEC qualified in Swedish massage, Sports massage, Reflexology, Indian Head Massage and Anatomy and Physiology.
 Teresa has worked in both the voluntary and private sectors, providing holistic treatments to a broad spectrum of individuals whose requirements have been both physiological and emotional.
 Seeing the benefits that massage and associated therapies have had on patients with long-term or terminal health problems has inspired Teresa to take a particular interest in remedial therapies.
-Her objective is to provide treatments that are tailored to meet the needs of her patients and take into account their total health and well being.
+Her objective is to provide treatments that are tailored to meet the needs of her patients and take into account their total health and well being.,

 Tania has her own horse, practises yoga and attends the gym ‘for fun’!